fsmiamoto/dorayaki.co/content/posts/ai-journal-nov-2025.md

 But that might change.

-Andy Jassy, if he can be trusted, also says that [this is not AI-driven](https://fortune.com/2025/11/01/ceo-andy-jassy-amazon-layoffs-about-culture-not-ai/).
+Andy Jassy also said that this layoff [is not AI-driven](https://fortune.com/2025/11/01/ceo-andy-jassy-amazon-layoffs-about-culture-not-ai/).

 But a [good argument](https://www.youtube.com/watch?v=NP-qmffUNHQ) I heard that really made sense to me is that this move is meant to ensure Amazon has more